 - Timeline to be determined

-Details on community engagement will be released in 2021.
+Details on community engagement will be provided in 2022.

-Both initial and future phases will be funded through the Resort Municipality Initiative (RMI), in addition to any grant money received from other levels of government.
+This initial phase of the Geopark is funded through the Resort Municipality Initiative (RMI), in addition to any grant money received from other levels of government.

 RMI is incremental funding provided by the Provincial Government to support Whistler’s tourism economy.